bobbimanners/Applecorn/README.md

 ## How to Build

-Applecorn is built natively on the Apple //e using the Merlin 8 assembler v2.58.
+Applecorn is built natively on the Apple //e using the Merlin 16 assembler v3.53 (requires a 65816 though.)
 It may also be built using Merlin-32 on Windows, Linux or Mac if preferred.
-(Note: I am currently using Merlin-16 3.53 on my 65816-equipped
-//e.
-This version permits sligtly longer comments so it may be necessary to trim some comments to get the code to compile in Merlin 8.
-Applecorn may also be built using Merlin-32 on Windows, Linux or MacOS.)

-In Merlin-8:
+The code should also assemble on Merlin-8 2.58 provided some of the longer comments are trimmed (Merlin-16 allows longer lines.)

+In Merlin-16 (Merlin-8 in parenthesis, where different):
 - Press `D` for disk commands and enter the prefix of the build directory:
   `PFX /APPLECORN`
 - Press `L` to load a file and enter the filename `APPLECORN`.
 - Merlin will enter the editor automatically (or press `E`).
-Issue the following command a the editor's `:` prompt: `asm`
+Open Apple-A starts assembly.
+(Merlin-8: Issue the following command a the editor's `:` prompt: `asm`
 - Once assembly is complete, enter the command `q` to quit the editor.
-- Press `Q` to quit Merlin-8.
+- Press `Q` to quit Merlin.

 ## Theory of Operation